sulu/sulu-docs/reference/content-types/single_snippet_selection.rst

 Description
 -----------

-Allows to select an arbitrary number of snippets.
+Allows to select a single snippet.
 Snippets are reusable pieces of content that can be included on multiple pages.
-The assigned snippets will be saved as an array of references.

 Parameters
 ----------